Flomp/vimu/content/docs/account/subscription.md

+---
+title: Account - Subscription
+description: vimu offers different subscription tiers.
+By default, you are using the free Basic plan.
+To compare the different plans visit the pricing page.
+On this page, you can both upgrade to a paid subscription model or cancel your subscription once it's active.
+---

 # Subscription

 **vimu** offers different subscription tiers.
 By default, you are using the free Basic plan.
 To compare the different plans visit the <nuxt-link to="/pricing">pricing page</nuxt-link>.
-On this page you can both upgrade to a paid subscription model or cancel your subscription once it's active.
+On this page, you can both upgrade to a paid subscription model or cancel your subscription once it's active.

 ## Upgrade to vimu Pro